 Travel Restrictions in Level 4 areas

-- Children and young people may travel to and from a Level 4 area, if for example, they belong to a club which is just outside their own local authority area.
+- Children and young people may travel to and from a Level 4 area, if for example, they belong to a club which is outside their own local government area.

 - Adults living in a Level 4 local authority area may travel within, but not outwith, that area to take part in organised sport.

 - Travel exemptions are applicable for essential animal welfare reasons, such as exercising or feeding a horse or going to a vet.

 - When taking part in informal exercise or recreation participants should at all times follow Scottish Government Levels guidance.

 - Operators in Level 4 areas may continue to open outdoor sports areas, courts, pitches and facilities (with the exception of ski centres/resorts) if documented risk assessments are undertaken and all appropriate mitigating actions including the guidance herein is put in place to ensure the safety of participants, staff and volunteers.
 Please also refer to additional guidance produced by sportscotland at: Getting Your Facilities Fit for Sport.

 - Restrictions on participants taking part in outdoor organised sport, exercise and recreation in Level 4 is as follows.

 - Children (aged up to 11 years)